-In a habitat known for its extreme summer heat, a tree such as this provides most welcome shady respite in the breeze under the branches and the rocky overhang.
+While usually found among rocks, some are near rivers or seasonal watercourses.
+In a habitat known for its extreme summer heat, a tree like this provides most welcome shady respite, especially when there is a breeze through the branches.

 There are particular specimens of F. cordata subsp. cordata described by early naturalist explorers who visited the Cape Colony hinterland long ago.
 This has helped to date some of these trees to be well beyond 200 years in age.

 People frown these days upon the desecration of nature from names and slogans being inscribed upon trees, rocks or the walls of the fairly rare pretty caves of southern Africa; bushman paintings excepted.
 Graffiti should be restricted to the subway walls, provided it's the words of the prophets and the police don't catch you!